troelskn/hbind/README.markdown

 You can also pass `NULL` (or an empty array) as data, in which case, the element is removed from the template.

+Nested mapping
+===

+Some times you need to map nested data structures to the document.
+This is supported through nested selectors.
+A nested selector contains one or more selectors separated by a forward slash.
+Each level maps to a level in the passed bind-data.
+For example, if you use a selector with two levels, you must pass an array of arrays.

 Examples
 ===